smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

    '1.3.6.1.2.1.2.2.1.2.123'

 Some SNMP tables are indexed by many indices.
-Each of these indices become parts of OID concatinated to each other and ultimately to MIB object OID.
+Each of these indices become parts of OID concatenated to each other and ultimately to MIB object OID.

 From semantic standpoint, each index reflects an important and